sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/convert.rst

 .. describe:: bits

-    Used by ConvertToPlanarRGB(A) to perform on-the-fly output bit-depth conversion.
+    Used to perform output bit-depth conversion.
+Between Planar RGB and YUV/Y formats the conversion is single-pass.
+When intermediate format conversion is needed (e.g. RGB64->YUV444P8 is RGB64->PlanarRGB16->YUV444P8, the bit-depth conversion occurs in the RGBP->YUV part.

     **Internal calculation methods of 8-16 bit sources** (when conversion is needed)